PetrKorab/Arabica/docs/source/Heatmap.rst

 **Heatmap** displays n-grams through time.
 It plots n-gram-frequencies by time and assigns a color to each frequency based on the value of the n-gram.

 Heatmap is a suitable visualization for datasets with large T (many periods).
-The Graph displays unigrams (single words) and bigrams over a monthly or yearly period.
+The graph displays unigrams (single words) and bigrams over a monthly or yearly period.

 ------------------------------------